 Now that you've picked out the right truffle paste.
 It's to gather the other ingredients.

 You'll need one round standard wheel of brie - typically about 7-8 oz.

 Now you'll need some mascarpone cheese.
 Mascarpone is an Italian semi-sweet cream cheese style cheese.
 You can find this in most grocery stores in the speciality cheese section.

 The last ingredient is kosher salt and you probably already have this on hand.
 This just enhances the truffle flavor.

 To begin, add one cup of mascarpone to a bowl.
-Then stir in 1-3 tbsp of truffle paste.
+Then stir in 1-3 tablespoon of truffle paste.
 The reason this measurement isn't exact is because it's relevant to the brand you're using.
 It's also depends on how truffle-y you like it!